yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 console.log(a); // undefined
 var a = 5;
 ```
-> - Not only hoist variable, also hoist function, and the function's priority is higher than variable (???).
+> - Not only hoist variable, also hoist function, and the function's priority is higher than variable.
 ```
 console.log(a) // function a(){}
 var a